Letter Writing Techniques

 Refinements

-• When responding to an Alert or writing a letter to oppose a legislator’s position on a given issue, thank the legislator for addressing the problem or issue, then cite your differences and reasons for disagreement.
+• When responding to an alert or writing a letter to oppose a legislator’s position on a given issue, thank the legislator for addressing the problem or issue, then cite your differences and reasons for disagreement.

 • Keep all communications friendly and respectful.